-So, non-members should not attend any of our ceremonies, be they the ceremonies for the Pre-Ordeal, Ordeal, Brotherhood, or Vigil Honor.
+It is strongly encouraged, in order to keep the evening focused on the candidate, that non-members not attend any of our ceremonies.
 I see nothing wrong with non-members attending the post-Ordeal banquet.
 Sure, you may need to tailor what you say in the new member orientation, but having parents sharing in the joy and recognition of their loved one has many benefits when membership renewal time comes.
 You might even turn it into a public recognition of joining the organization.
 Don’t forget this is also the time to plant the seed of sealing their membership with the Brotherhood.

 I hope this helps!
 Thanks for doing what you do!